JorgeEduardoCampos/docs/docs/guide/quick-start.md

 ## 2. Generating the fake payment gateway.

 Then it will automatically generate the `FakePaymentRequest::class` & `FakePaymentResponse::class` files.
-These files will allow you to leverage the `PAYMENT_TEST_MODE` either for local development or testing.
+These files allow you to leverage the `PAYMENT_TEST_MODE` for local development or testing.

 ```bash
 => Fake payment gateway generated successfully!